Andrés Henestrosa: 1949 Mexicana DC-3 crash

 Henestrosa was supposed to be on a DC-3 that crashed on September 26, 1949, killing all 23 onboard.
 He had a premonition and instead boarded a train from Tapachula, the city he was traveling from, to Mexico City.

 Political career

 In 1929, he supported (as did many UNAM students) the presidential campaign of José Vasconcelos, being an active part of the campaign acts and writing many essays and chronicles.
-But almost all of the original hand-wrote transcriptions were lost, being published in many magazines and newspapers.
+But almost all of the original hand-written transcriptions were lost, being published in many magazines and newspapers.

-In 1946, he joins the Institutional Revolutionary Party (PRI).
-In 1982 he was elected senator for his home state, Oaxaca, as a member of the Institutional Revolutionary Party.
+In 1946, he joined the Institutional Revolutionary Party (PRI).
+In 1982 he was elected senator for his home state, Oaxaca, as a member of the PRI.